-Office 365 Login Monitor
+Office 365 Login Analyzer

 One of the first indications of attack may be unexpected or repeated login attempts from unusual locations -- even outside the country.
 An effective defense can be as simple as monitoring for login attempts originating outside the country.
 Unfortunately, this seemingly simple task is more complicated in a cloud environment.